ben-xo/sslscrobbler/README.txt

 1.2 Getting Started
 ----------------------

 SSLScrobbler is currently designed to be run from the command line.
-For convenience only, there are shortcuts provided to double-click for Mac and Windows.
-But best results can be obtained by running from Terminal (Mac) or a DOS box (Win).

-Very very quick start:

- * OSX (Mac): double click "historyreader-mac"
- * Windows:   double click "historyreader-win"

- To quit SSL Scrobbler, click on its window and press Ctrl-C.

-Better start, from Terminal:
+TO START:

  OSX (Mac):